GET UP TO 60% OFF IN OUR BLACK FRIDAY SALE!

 If you are noticing that the bottom of your central heating radiator is refusing to heat up properly, it is most likely because there is a blockage in the radiator’s pipes.
 After some time, debris and a build-up of dirt and rust can accumulate inside the bottom of your radiator, causing the flow of hot water to be restricted.
 If this is the case, here are a few tips to solve the problem:

-What to do if my radiator is cold at the bottom and hot at the top?
+What should I do if my radiator is cold at the bottom and hot at the top?

-3) Bleed your radiator.
 This will involve opening the bleed valve located near the top of your radiator.
 Expect a lot of water to flow out as you let in the air.
+Read our article on how to bleed a radiator for more information.

 radiator tutorial graphic